edgedb/edgedb/docs/cli/edgedb_project/edgedb_project_init.rst

 Description
 ===========

-This command sets up a new project, creating an instance and a schema directory for it.
+This command sets up a new project, creating an instance, a schema directory, and an :ref:`edgedb.toml <ref_reference_edgedb_toml>` file.
 It can also be used to convert an existing directory to a project directory, connecting the existing instance to the project.
 Typically this tool will prompt for specific details about how the project should be setup.

 EdgeDB Cloud